Thinkful-OpenSource/slacker-news/README.md

 ### API
  Communication to and from slack
  * API calls (in Rails) that pull links from slack
- * API calls that pust messages into slack (Bug reports/feature requests)
+ * API calls that puts messages into slack (Bug reports/feature requests)

 ### Scraper
  Collection of information about the links